TiNredmc/IOLinky/README.md

 - Process Data
     - 16 Bit PD input with ```M_TYPE_2_2```
     - 8 octet PD input with ```M_TYPE_2_V``` (IOLinky v1.0)
-    - PD output is not implemented at this time of writing
+    - PD output is not implemented at this time of writing but possible

 # TODO
+- Code separation as a standalone library

 - M-sequence
     - Check Master's CKT